 Monthly mobile phone plan: $40

 *All costs are indicative only and in Australian dollars

 As an international student you cannot work until you have commenced your course in Australia.
 Once your course has commenced you are permitted to work a maximum of 40 hours per fortnight when your course is in session, and unlimited hours when your course is out of session. for more information please visit Department of Home affairs.

-Be sure to take birth registration documents (Birth Certificate, Birth Registration Form) along with your and your spouse’s passports to the Department of Immigration and Citizenship (DIAC) to add your child’s details to your travel documents.
+Be sure to take birth registration documents (Birth Certificate, Birth Registration Form) along with your and your spouse’s passports to the Department of Home Affairs (DHA) to add your child’s details to your travel documents.
 Failure to do so may create complications should your family plan to leave and return to Australia during the course of your studies.
 Please note: Regardless of whether or not your child is born in Australia, they will automatically inherit the citizenship of their parents.
 Also see:

-The type of restraint will depend on the age of the child as follows:
+The type of restraint may also depend on the child’s size.

 Children need to be developmentally ready to assume the responsibility of being left at home alone.
 Try and seek alternative options (such as formal childcare or a babysitter) before leaving a child alone.
 Parents are expected to make reasonable decisions about their children’s safety and it is essential that you take into account factors such as the age and maturity of the child, how long you will be absent from the home, the ability of the child to seek help in an emergency and to contact you if needed.

 In many cultures, it may be common for children to care for brothers and sisters.
 While different societies have different customs, in Victoria, there is a legal obligation for parents to make sure that children are properly looked after.